 Each of the four states considered weatherization programs aimed at helping residents seal and insulate their homes.
 These states also participate in the federally-funded low-income WAP, which is administered locally by state housing authorities and local community action agencies.
 The U.S. Department of Agriculture also provides funding for home energy improvements through the Single Family Housing Repair Loans and Grants program, also known as the Section 504 Home Repair Program.
 These federal programs are complemented in some states by incentive programs with no income requirements administered by utilities or third-party administrators.
-Maine, New Hampshire, and Vermont currently also offer a weatherization incentive program without income requirements which was suspended in 2016 due to budget shortfalls.
+Maine, New Hampshire, and Vermont currently also offer a weatherization incentive program without income eligibility requirements.
+Alaska offered a rebate program without income requirements which was suspended in 2016 due to budget shortfalls.
 That program is included for comparison purposes.